 Mr. Beroukhim holds an Executive MBA from the Paul Merage School of Business, University of California Irvine and graduated from California State University Long Beach with a Bachelor’s of Science and Engineering degree.

-Mr. Billups has a Bachelor of Science degree in Data Processing within the Computer Science department from the University of Dayton in Dayton, Ohio.
-Mr. Billups is an IEEE Certified Biometrics Professional (CBP) and board member for the International Biometrics Identification Association (IBIA).
+Mr. Billups has a Bachelor of Science degree in Data Processing within the Computer Science department from the University of Dayton in Dayton, Ohio and is an IEEE Certified Biometrics Professional (CBP) and board member for the International Biometrics Identification Association (IBIA).